Propagating succulents is super duper easy, and I have done it successfully with very little work. Here's how to propagate succulents for free!

 1. Gather up a leaf from the plant that you want to propagate.

 2. Place it in a window where it will get some indirect light.
 Leave it there for a few days, and then start checking on it.
 It might take just a few days or it could take a week or more, but eventually, your leaf will sprout tiny, adorable roots!
-Here are some leaves that my cat lovingly pulled off of my succulent plant at different stages:
+To the right, you can see some leaves that my cat lovingly pulled off of my succulent plant at different stages.

 3. When you see those cute little roots like the one on the far right, you're ready to plant!
 Whip yourself up with a pot that has the succulent potting mix that I talked about here (see step 4).